valeriansaliou/constellation/README.md

 If you want to return an empty DNS response for blocked countries using the Geo-DNS feature, you will need to set `blackhole` via the API, to a list of blackholed [ISO-3166 Alpha-2 country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) (eg. `FR` for France).

+**Health-checked rescue records:**

+In case you are using health-check on the domain for zone, you may want to specify rescue records, that are served to DNS clients in the event all regular records (standard and Geo-DNS) are seen as dead.
+You can set the `rescue` property in the API to ensure failover servers are served, and connected to only in the event of a failure of default servers.

+_If you do not set any `rescue` records and all regular records are reported as dead, DNS clients will be served an empty response.
+Thus, it is judicious that you serve fallback records._

 #### API routes

 ##### Check if a DNS record exists